bonnee/3d-models/logitech_z407_dial_back/README.md

-Back plate for Logitech Z407 speaker system.
+Replacement plate for the volume dial of Logitech's Z407 speaker set.